 Nonstandard testing arrangements

-If you have a disability or other health condition or if English is not your primary language, you may be eligible to receive nonstandard testing arrangements.
+If you have needs that prevent you from taking your exam under standard testing conditions, if you have a disability or other health condition, or if English is not your primary language, you may be eligible to receive nonstandard testing arrangements.

 English as a second language